d3cod3/Mosaic-Manual/Objects.md

 [data to texture](https://mosaic.d3cod3.org/reference.php?r=data-to-texture).
 This object performs "analog style" video synthesis, with a separate control over RGB channels.

 [file to data](https://mosaic.d3cod3.org/reference.php?r=file-to-data).
 This object loads a txt file, previously saved by the **data to file** object, and return the vector data, line by line, with reading synced by his bang inlet.

+[float multiplexer](https://mosaic.d3cod3.org/reference.php?r=float-multiplexer).
+This object can receive up to 6 float values and transmits the last received one.

 [floats to vector](https://mosaic.d3cod3.org/reference.php?r=floats-to-vector).
 This object concatenates up to 6 float data in an vector.
 It can be used in cascade to concatenate multiples of 6 floats.